 Phenothiazine derivatives are contraindicated in animals being treated with organophosphates, succinylcholine or other cholinesterase inhibitors.
 Contraindicated in animals with hypovolemia or shock.

 Epinephrine is contraindicated in the treatment of acepromazine maleate overdosage.

-In horses, paralysis of the retractor penis muscle has been associated with the use of phenothiazine-derivative tranquilizers.
+Cautions: In horses, paralysis of the retractor penis muscle has been associated with the use of phenothiazine-derivative tranquilizers.
 This risk should be duly considered prior to the administration of acepromazine maleate to male horses (castrated and uncastrated).
-Use lower doses and use with caution when administering to animals with hepatic dysfunction, cardiac disease or general debilitation, due to possible prolongation of effect.
+Use lower doses and use with caution when administering to very young animals or to animals with hepatic dysfunction, cardiac disease or general debilitation, due to possible prolongation of effect.

 5180 SOUTH SERVICE ROAD, BURLINGTON, ON, L7L 5H4